yzh503/yzh503.github.io/_posts/2022-04-07-obsidian-tricks.md

 $$\newcommand{\b}[1]{\boldsymbol{#1}}$$
 ```

-Put this into any page and visit it once when Obsidian launches, the command will work until Obsidian is closed.
+Put this into any page and visit it once when launching Obsidian, the command will work in all notes until Obsidian is closed.

-Use [Quick Latex](obsidian://show-plugin?id=quick-latex) plugin to autocomplete.
+Use [Quick Latex](obsidian://show-plugin?id=quick-latex) plugin for autocomplete.